Bogey to Blow-Up

 Albatross is the term for three under par and is a continuation of the Birdie and Eagle theme.

-Three under Par is a very rare score and an Albatross is a very rare bird, and now three under Par is generally referred to an "Albatross".
-However nobody knows exactly when the term was coined and it appears to be quite recent.
+Three under Par is a very rare score and an Albatross is a very rare bird, and now three under Par is generally referred as an "Albatross".
+It appears to be quite recent.
 At late as the 8th April 1935, a day after making an albatross on the par-5 15th hole at Augusta in the Masters, Gene Sarazen referred to his shot as a "dodo".
 Ab Smith said his group used the phrase 'double eagle' for three under.

 Double, Triple and Quadruple Bogies